 As the corona virus (COVID-19) pandemic continues, scientists around the world have set up virtual projects to collaborate, share knowledge, resources and data to support drug discovery.

 Here we list collaborative projects which you can contribute to - even if you're working from home.

-If you know about another project not listed here please contact us and we will continue to add to this list.
+If you know about another project not listed here please email us at and we will continue to add to this list.

 You can also check our other blogs about COVID-19.

 Industry Report: Will COVID-19 spark a data revolution in drug discovery?

 This report explores how the lessons learnt on collaboration and data integration could change how the pharmaceutical industry works, with practical steps and case studies.